Urav-Advanced-Learning-Systems-Pvt-Ltd/Study-Buddy-Kochi-Hackathon-2024/README.md

     + [Example Use Cases](#example-use-cases)
   * [Code of Conduct](#code-of-conduct)

-# Study Buddy | AI Assistant SUBJECT Hackathon 2024
+# Study Buddy | AI Assistant Kochi Hackathon 2024

 ## About The Hackathon